webb/NIEM.github.io/training/iepd-developer/simple-iepd-tutorial/index.md

 ---
 title: Simple IEPD Tutorial
+short: Simple IEPD Tutorial
 icon: fa-envelope-o
 description: This tutorial shows you how to create a very simple IEPD.
-Once you are comfortable with the process and output, you can move on to [more complex](/training/iepd-developer/) IEPDs.
+Once you are comfortable with the process and output, you can move on to more complex IEPDs.
 ---

 {{ page.description}}